franciscovillaescusa/CAMELS/docs/source/Xrays.rst

 -   70206 SIMBA_LH
 -  160693 total

-Each halo SIMPUT file consists of the main ``simput'' file, which is always the same size 11,520 bytes and represents the fits header, and a ``phlist'' file, which holds the photons and represents the fits data file:
+Each halo SIMPUT file consists of the main *simput* file, which is always the same size 11,520 bytes and represents the fits header, and a *phlist* file, which holds the photons and represents the fits data file:

 ``IllustrisTNG.LH_100.snap_032.halo_010.100ks.z0.05.z_simput.fits``